Fredwig Von Rocktoven (aka Fred Brandstrader)

 Oak Park 4th of July Parade, 2011

-Tickets are only $10 - $5 for Students / Kids
+Tickets are only $15 for general admission and $10 for students / kids

 Premiere performance: July 17, 2011

 The poet for our April 28th concert is Cameron Gearen.
 Cameron is a poet and memoirist, competent baker of scones, single mom of two daughters, and aspiring bluegrass guitarist.
 She grew up in Oak Park, lived away for more than two decades, and is glad to be back.
 Cameron is currently the Hemingway Writer-in-Residence at the Hemingway Foundation.
 Her book, Some Perfect Year, came out in 2017 from Shearsman Press.
 She's currently seeking a publisher for her memoir, Rotten.

 Church of Beethoven is a non-profit 501(c) 3organization